scale-it/algo-builder/packages/algob/sample-project/README.md

-This is a sample project (boilerplate `algob` project with basic ASA deployment and funding a smart contract)
+This is a sample project (boilerplate `algob` project with ASA deployment and funding a smart contract)

 To run the `sample-project`: